Euthanasia Euthanasia

 Marie of Montréal

 On 2007-11-22 Paula Todd aired a show on CBC ’s The Verdict on euthanasia.
 She had an anti-euthanasia guest identified as Marie of Montréal.
-Marie’s view what that shooting someone in cold blood, killing them when they were terminally ill without their permission, killing them at their request when they were terminally ill, providing them with the means to commit suicide, committing suicide, (and presumably abortion and the morning after bill) were all killing, and hence all were equally wicked and should be considered the same thing without distinction.
+Marie’s view what that shooting someone in cold blood, killing them when they were terminally ill without their permission, killing them at their request when they were terminally ill, providing them with the means to commit suicide, committing suicide, (and presumably abortion and the morning after bill) were all killing and hence all were equally wicked and should be considered the same thing without distinction.
 This allowed her to provide an argument against killing the terminally ill without their permission, then apply it to all forms of killing since they were perfectly equivalent in her view.

 This women’s dishonest and irrational way of debating suggests she is a member of some church and she is simply parroting the views of the church.
 She believes her church to have an exclusive hold on absolute truth, hence everyone should adopt those views.
 What she is doing has little to do with euthanasia and a lot to do with proselytising.
 Whether someone’s views are rational or not has nothing whatsoever to do with their right to lobby for them.
 Most of the people against euthanasia are meddling religious busybodies who think they have a right to interfere in other people’s most personal choices.
-It is cosmically unfair that those most affected by euthanasia legislation have little energy to promote their views, and those with least interest and maximal nuttiness have the loudest voices.
+It is cosmically unfair that those most affected by euthanasia legislation have little energy to promote their views and those with least interest and maximal nuttiness have the loudest voices.

 Gordon Brown

-Gordon Brown was the Prime Minister of UK. was is adamantly opposed to physician-assisted suicide on the grounds, if it were permitted, families would pressure their elderly into committing suicide.
+Gordon Brown was the Prime Minister of UK.
+He was is adamantly opposed to physician-assisted suicide on the grounds, if it were permitted, families would pressure their elderly into committing suicide.
 I find this argument invalid on four grounds.

 1. Simply being elderly surely would not be sufficient grounds to grant physician-assisted suicide.
 You would need some sort of severe suffering, physical or mental.

-2. If I were a terminally ill person, and my family and friends had abandoned me, what point would there be in dragging on a few more months?
+2. If I were a terminally ill person and my family and friends had abandoned me, what point would there be in dragging on a few more months?
 Why insist I suffer that additional onslaught?
 Should it not be my decision?
 Who else’s business is it anyway?

-3. If I were a terminally ill person, and my family were so heartless as to tell me that the world would be better off if I were dead, there is no reason I have to humour them.
+3. If I were a terminally ill person and my family were so heartless as to tell me that the world would be better off if I were dead, there is no reason I have to humour them.
 They have no legal power over me.
 I can tell them to take a flying leap at the moon.
-In fact, because there are third parties involved investigating, it is much harder for relatives to pressure me into suicide than the way it is now.
+In fact because there are third parties involved investigating, it is much harder for relatives to pressure me into suicide than the way it is now.

-4. If I were a terminally ill person, and my family were so were so eager for their inheritances they started heavily pressuring me to kill myself, the whole matter would come to light as soon as I applied for physician-assisted suicide.
+4. If I were a terminally ill person and my family were so were so eager for their inheritances they started heavily pressuring me to kill myself, the whole matter would come to light as soon as I applied for physician-assisted suicide.
 I would then have an advocate to help me get my cruel family off my back and help me find some alternate emotional support.
 The way it is now, my suicide would be completely hushed up.

-In short, it is not really all that terrible a thing if a terminally ill person opts for physician assisted suicide when you would not in the same circumstances.
+In short, it is not really all that terrible a thing if a terminally ill person opts for physician-assisted suicide when you would not in the same circumstances.
 No one commits suicide on a whim.
 The law deliberately would make it difficult.
 The red-tape ensures physician-assisted suicide were was not taken lightly.
 However, it is an extremely cruel to force someone to suffer with no possible way out, just to satisfy your religious superstitions, which the terminally ill person may not share.
 It is not your business to tell someone else how much they are suffering or how much suffering is too much to bare.
 You have absolutely no right to force your religious beliefs on others, particularly at the very end of their lives.

 Gordon Brown’s policy could be compared with a mandatory automobile passenger restraint device, presumed by its inventors to be beneficial, but never tested scientifically, that was excruciatingly painful for a sizable proportion of people.